Get instant quote

 Introduction to SLS 3D Printing

-Selective Laser Sintering (SLS) is an additive manufacturing process that belongs to the powder bed fusion family.
-In SLS 3D printing, a laser selectively sinters the particles of a polymer powder, fusing them together and building a part, layer by layer.
-The materials used in SLS are thermoplastic polymers that come in a granular form.
+Selective Laser Sintering (SLS) is a type of additive manufacturing that falls under the powder bed fusion category.
+In the SLS 3D printing process, a high-powered laser selectively sinters particles of thermoplastic polymer powder, fusing them together layer by layer to create a solid, functional part.
+These materials are used in granular form and offer excellent mechanical properties.

 3D printing technology tree highlighting SLS